OpenAMP/open-amp/apps/examples/linux_rpc_demo/README.md

 # linux_rpc_demo
 This readme is about the OpenAMP linux_rpc_demo.

-The linux_rpc_demo is about remote procedure calls between linux master and linux slave using rpmsg to perform
+The linux_rpc_demo is about remote procedure calls between linux host and linux remote using rpmsg to perform
 1. File operations such as open, read, write and close
 2. I/O operation such as printf, scanf